YanCCscu/CNEWRAP/README.md

 ---

-### step 4: extract and manipulate CNE alignments and sequence information
+### 4. extract and manipulate CNE alignments and sequence information

 The **`trace`** module is used to extract, manipulate, and annotate **CNE alignments and sequence information** after CNE identification.
 It links conservation scores (from **GERP** and **PhastCons**) with reference genome annotations, allowing users to trace the genomic context of each conserved region and prepare sequence files.